patrick-sharp/waypoint.nvim/README.md

 [x] fix highlight when creating but not loading bug [x] only allow bookmarks in files (e.g. not in nvim-tree) [ ] decide whether I want to keep annotations
-  [ ] update annotations
+  [ ] if so, add ability to update annotations
 [x] left pad the file numbers instead of right padding [ ] indicate whether context for a mark is limited by file length (eof/bof) [x] move cursor without triggering autocmd (excess draws) [x] handle weird interaction of / and scroll now that I have ignore_next_autocmd
     have highlight in line, n, hhhhhh, n, l
-[ ] keep track of the cursor position and restore to it when you open the floating window [ ] fix bug where moving to bottom doesn't move view to bring bottom waypoint fully into view [x] goddamnit, I just realized the source of the bug. it's because the table chars are unicode, and therefore multiple chars long
+[x] keep track of the cursor position and restore to it when you open the floating window [x] fix bug where moving to bottom doesn't move view to bring bottom waypoint fully into view [x] goddamnit, I just realized the source of the bug. it's because the table chars are unicode, and therefore multiple chars long
     nvim_win_get_cursor doesn't account for unicode.
-    solution: get rid of all uses of nvim_win_get_cursor and replace with vim.fn.getcurpos() [ ] handle col vs curswant better so unicode doesn't confuse cursor state
+    solution: get rid of all uses of nvim_win_get_cursor and replace with vim.fn.getcurpos() [x] handle col vs curswant better so unicode doesn't confuse cursor state

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd
-[x] allow cursor to move within a waypoint if you're searching, and for subsequent searches to move between waypoints [ ] telescope for waypoints
+[x] allow cursor to move within a waypoint if you're searching, and for subsequent searches to move between waypoints [x] quickfixlist for waypoints
-[ ] quickfixlist for waypoints
+[ ] telescope for waypoints

 how I want it to work
 1. scroll_col, topline, col and leftcol should be saved